Differential Pressure Transmitters: How Do They Help in Flow Measurements?

 The working of differential pressure (DP) flowmeters is based on the Bernoulli’s principle.
-Here is the working of a differential pressure flowmeter explained in a few, easy-to-understand steps:
+Here is the working principle of a differential pressure flow transmitter explained in a few, easy-to-understand steps:

 - Step 1: A compression is created in the pipe by the differential pressure flowmeter.

 - Step 2: A pressure drop is created in the flowmeter because of this constriction.

 - Step 3: This pressure drop increases with the increase in the fluid flow.

 - Step 4: The upstream and downstream pressures are routed to the differential pressure transmitter by impulse piping.

 - Step 5: This differential pressure is then measured by the transmitter and fluid flow is determined.